kkmzero/Logger/README.md

 ### Log_Write

-Function Log_Write does exactly the same thing as Log_WriteIn, it logs text but in order to do that it also requires to have log file accessible.
-It uses only parameter for string.
+Function Log_Write does exactly the same thing as Log_WriteIn, it logs text but in order to do that it also requires to have log file accessible with opened filehandle.
+It uses only one parameter for text string.
 ```
 Log_Open("debug.log");
 Log_Write("Hello World!");